 DANR does not sample all waterbodies for all possible contaminants.
 Some waterbodies may be nonsupporting for a particular parameter, and another waterbody may not have been sampled for that parameter.
 DANR has added a column to the basin tables that shows the parameters that meet criterion.
-If a parameter is not included in either the cause or meeting column, then the waterbody was not sampled for that parameter or has insufficient data for that parameter.
+If a parameter is not included in either the cause or meeting column, then the waterbody was not sampled for that parameter or has insufficient data for that parameter, and the status for that particular parameter is unknown.
 Sampled parameters for each reach have been entered into EPA's ATTAINS system and can be accessed at: